 And, although she was fairly lucky and not harmed following the malicious charges, her descendants also fell under suspicion of witchcraft.

 My 8th great-grandparents, Thomas Brown and Hannah (Collins) Brown were married a few years later in Lynn on 8 February 1677.
-Thomas was perchance named for his mother Mary (Newhall) Brown’s brother, Thomas Newhall, who happened to be the first white child born in Lynn.
+Thomas was perchance named for his mother Mary (Newhall) Brown’s father, or her brother, Thomas Newhall, who happened to be the first white child born in Lynn.
 Despite the family’s ties to the village’s beginnings, Thomas and Hannah made the, probably wise, decision to leave during the height of the witch hysteria.
-Although they were not direct descendants of Ann, their families were connected.
+Although they were not direct descendants of Ann, their families soon after became connected [Update in 2025: Hannah's sister Elizabeth Collins, my 8th great grandaunt, married Elisha Bassett, Ann's grandson].

-By 1683 the Browns had removed to Stonington, New London, Connecticut, where their daughter Mary was born on May 26.
+Sometime after May 26, 1683, when their daughter Mary was born, the Browns had removed to Stonington, New London, Connecticut.
 While the exact reason for their move is unknown, it could be related to the uncertainty of raising children or rearing a family with the trials looming.
+Connecticut's witch panic had died down after the 1660s.

-Ann’s granddaughter and granddaughter’s husband, Elizabeth (Bassett) Proctor and John Proctor, were two that remained in the area and both wound up being accused of witchcraft.
+Ann’s granddaughter and granddaughter’s husband, Elizabeth (Bassett) Proctor and John Proctor, were two that remained in Essex County, and both wound up being accused of witchcraft.
 Though Elizabeth was spared from the gallows due to being pregnant, Elizabeth’s husband succumbed to hanging in August 1692 when he came to her aid in court.
+The couple were made famous due to their portrayal in Arthur Miller's The Crucible.

 Decades later, Sarah was compensated 9 pounds for her wrongful imprisonment.

 The siblings’ fates also extended further throughout the family tree.
-The wife of their sister’s brother-in-law, Esther (Dutch) Elwell, was another innocent victim accused of witchcraft during the hysteria.
-One reason to possibly explain why this family received the brunt of the punishments in and around Lynn could be that their land shared boundaries with a man named Hawthorne who might have sat as a judge in Salem Village, or at least have been related to a judge Hawthorne.
+The wife of their sister’s brother-in-law, Esther (Dutch) Elwell, was another innocent victim accused of witchcraft during the hysteria [Update in 2025: Esther's husband Samuel Elwell had a brother named Thomas who married Sarah Bassett.
+Esther was also actress Sarah Jessica Parker's 10th great grandmother].
+One reason to possibly explain why this family received the brunt of the punishments in and around Lynn could be that their land shared boundaries with a man named Hawthorne who might have sat as a judge in Salem Village, or at least have been related to Judge John Hathorne.
 Previous land disputes with Hawthorne may have spurred these much more serious accusations.

 Although none appear to be my direct line ancestors, Sarah (Hood) Bassett mentioned above, was my 2nd cousin 10 times removed, and it’s no doubt that her entire family’s terrible fortune left behind a dark cloud that hovered over the whole town.